jaewonyun1234/qc-bench/README.md

 Each layer has **two parameters** $(\alpha_\ell,\beta_\ell)$, repeated for `reps = p` layers.

+-In practice, we implement these as products of PauliEvolutionGate over the Pauli terms of T and V.
 ---

 ## Why HVA can be efficient (what “efficient” means here)